 - Two additional satellite zoom levels.
-Increased imagery resolution and coverage in the U.S., Canada, U.K., Japan, Europe, and almost every major city in the world.
+Increased imagery resolution and coverage in the U.S., Canada, the U.K., Japan, Europe, and almost every major city in the world.

 - Overview map.
 Our new